Eden Shopping Centre: Centre features

 The shopping centre contains 107 shops, of which 54 were new to the town and 53 resited from elsewhere in the town.
 Currently, the largest store in use in the centre is the two story Marks & Spencer, which moved to Eden from the Chilterns Shopping Centre.
 The largest unit is the four storey unit previously occupied by House of Fraser until its closure on 12 January 2023.
-A Primark store is planned to occupy the first floor in early 2024.
+A Primark store was scheduled to occupy the first floor in early 2024.
 The complex has eleven restaurants and cafés.
 Additionally, the centre contains a 12-screen Cineworld cinema, a 22-lane Hollywood Bowl alley, a 58,000-book library, up from 45,000 books held at the old library.
 The library features step-free access.

 Eden features a car park with 1,500 spaces and 48 residential apartments on the south side of the centre.

 Travel

 Park and ride

 A park and ride operates between High Wycombe Bus Station (adjoining the Eden Centre) and High Wycombe Coachway (part of the Handy Cross Hub) near junction 4 of the M40 motorway, which also serves the railway station and the hospital.
 The service began on 5 September 2005 and operates every 20-30 minutes during the day.